 Because I bake so much, I always favour home made treats over shop bought.
 However, cherry bakewells are one of the few shop bought treats that I will buy, as I absolutely love them!
 I created these Cherry Bakewell Cupcakes in honour of them.
 They are a yummy cupcake sponge filled with cherry jam, topped with an almond buttercream, a drizzle of icing, flaked almonds and half a glace cherry.
 They are one of my favourite cupcakes recipes that I've ever made!
 If you are a cherry bakewell fan, you're going to love them!

-To make the sponge I started by creaming together the butter and sugar, then I whisked in the eggs and vanilla extract.
+To make the sponge, start by mixing together the butter and sugar, then whisk in the eggs and vanilla extract.

-Then I added the self raising flour and whisked until smooth.
-I divided the mixture between the cupcake cases, and baked them for 25 minutes until golden.
-Once the cupcakes were fully cooled I used a cupcake corer to make a hole in the centre.
+Then add the self raising flour and whisk until smooth.
+Divide the mixture between the cupcake cases, and bake them for 25 minutes until golden.
+Once the cupcakes are fully cool, use a cupcake corer to make a hole in the centre.

 Tips for making the Cherry Bakewell Cupcakes:

 - If you are making the hole in the cupcake with a knife, don't cut all the way to the bottom, go about two thirds down.
 If you can get hold of a cupcake corer, it makes the process much easier and quicker and they're very cheap.

 - For better flavour, use almond extract, not essence.

 - I bought pre-toasted flaked almonds for the top, to toast them yourself put them in a frying pan for 1-2 minutes and stir/toss halfway through.
 Keep a very close eye on them as they go from toasted to burnt very quickly!

 - Technically, the traditional jam in a Bakewell Tart is raspberry.
 I used cherry, but you can easily swap it for raspberry if you prefer.

 - Cooling rack